enghwa/cdkcolorteller/README.md

 # ColorTeller - AppMesh, X-Ray + Fargate Demo using AWS CDK

+This demo uses AWS CDK.
+you need to run `cdk bootstrap` as the CFN template generated (synthesized) is more than 2000 lines, compared to ~ 400+ LOC for TypeScript!

-colorteller, appmesh envoy Docker images are hosted on dockerhub for now.
+PS: colorteller, appmesh envoy Docker images are hosted on dockerhub for now.

 ## Quick start (in AWS Cloud9 or anywhere)